paulkroe/Torchify/README.md

 # PLT Project
 Group members: Paul Kroeger (pk2819)

+# (Optional) Part 4: Code Optimization:
+To show some code optimization capabilites we added the following functionallity.
+Torchify now supports the use of a code module. this code module should be used to define and compute dimensions and other variables needed accross the initialization of several modules.
+For a more detailed explaination please consider the video demonstartion.
+In the code section we do the following optimizations:

+1. Constant folding

+2. Copy Propagation

+3. Dead Code Elimination

+4. Common Subexpression Elimination

+4. Algebraic Optimization
+The static order in which they are performed is the following:
+1. Constant folding
+2. Copy Propagation
+3. Algebraic Optimization
+4. Common Subexpression Elimination
+5. Dead Code Elimination
+Each of these is repeated until the intermediate code does not change

 # Part 3: Code Generation Phase

 __Note: While working on the code generation phase I adjusted the function that converts a given parse tree to an AST to better accomodate the needs of my code generator.
 Therefore, the ASTs shown in the video demo are outdated.
 I provided the corresponding new ASTS in `compiler/tests/TestPrograms/ASTS`.__